Summarise this article with:

 - AS65003 announces to its neighbors: "I can reach 198.51.100.0/24.
 The path is AS65003."

-- AS65002 (a transit provider connected to AS65003) receives this announcement and propagates it: "I can reach 198.51.100.0/24.
-The path is AS65002 -> AS65003."
+- AS65002 (a transit provider connected to AS65003) re-advertises: "I can reach 198.51.100.0/24.
+The path is AS65002, AS65003."

 BGP Path Selection

-- Shortest AS Path: Fewer AS hops usually means a more direct route
+- Shortest AS Path: Fewer AS hops usually means a more direct route.

-- eBGP over iBGP: External BGP routes are preferred over internal ones
+- eBGP over iBGP: External BGP routes are preferred over internal ones.

-- Lowest Router ID: A tiebreaker using the router's identifier
+- Lowest Router ID: A final tiebreaker.

 iBGP vs. eBGP